EdCharbeneau/TaxiFareBlazorServer/README.md

 Once the model is built the web application `TaxiFarePrediction.WebRc` can be set as the startup app and ran.

-# TaxiFarePrediction.WebRc
+# TaxiFarePrediction.BlazorServer

-This is a full stack C# web application using Razor Components.
-Currently, ML.NET is incompatible with WASM, so Blazor is not an option.
+This is a full stack C# web application using Blazor Server-Side.
+Currently, ML.NET is incompatible with WASM, so Blazor Client-Side is not an option.

 When training a new Taxi Model, LibMan may be used to import the new trained model.
 This model is in the form of a ZIP file in the console application's `MLModels` folder.
 LibMan has a relative path reference to the file and will import it into the web application.